 Cruise lines offer a variety of options when it comes to the Western Mediterranean: There are voyages that are less than seven nights, one-week trips, and those that are longer (anywhere from 10 days to 14 to 18 or more).

-Barcelona or Civitavecchia (for Rome) are the major embarkation/disembarkation cities though Costa and MSC also cruise out of Genoa, Italy, and also cruise from Marseille, France.
+Cruises from Barcelona and cruises from Rome (from Civitavecchia port) are the most popular among Australians and these two ports are the major embarkation/disembarkation cities for most cruise lines.
+That said Costa and MSC also offer cruises from Genoa, cruises from Naples and cruises from Savona in Italy, while other western Mediterranean embarkation options include cruises from Marseille, France and cruises from Lisbon, Portugal.
 Ports of call can range from Toulon, St. Tropez, and Nice, France to Monaco, Monte Carlo to Italy’s Portofino, Livorno (for Florence), Elba, and Portoferraio.
 It’s also not uncommon for visits to Corsica and Sardinia to be included in a Western Mediterranean itinerary.
-View cruises from Rome, or cruises from Barcelona.

-There are some compelling ports to visit on Mediterranean cruises, including…
+There are some compelling ports to visit on Mediterranean cruises in Europe, including…